 |London on a Budget

 Travel for London offers substantial discounts for students.
 A monthly student travel card currently costs 30% less than an adult travel card.
 There are many other discounts to be taken advantage of as a student too.
 Especially on large expenditures like council tax which is free for full-time students.

 London is famous for its fashion.
 Students can visit designer stores in Kensington and the West End, or can head to one of the famous London markets, such as Camden or Spitalfields.
 These markets sell new and second-hand clothes, arts, crafts, ethnic knick-knacks, jewellery, bric-a-brac, furniture, designer clothes, army surplus gear, records, retro clothing and much more.
 Westfield in Stratford, which is very close to UKCBC main campus, is one of the newest and biggest attractions for shopping.
 Opened just before the Olympics 2012, there are plenty of shops to visit here, as well as restaurants and a cinema.

 Eating out in London is an exciting experience.
 As one of the world’s most multicultural cities, London has a huge variety of food and cuisines on offer, from Thai to Indian and African to Korean.
 It also suits most wallets!
 London has a large student population and restaurants offer student discounts, providing tasty but affordable food for every level of income.

 The public transport system in London is among the best in the world.
 The underground, or ‘tube’, services most parts of the city.
 The rail services and bus routes are also excellent ways to get around.
 Most tube lines run until just after midnight and start again after 5am.
+Recently, five underground lines have been added to the ‘night tube’ service, covering Friday and Saturday nights.
 The buses run at similar times, but also run a reduced night-time service.
-A one-day travel card that allows you unlimited travel on buses, overground trains and underground trains for one day will cost approximately £12.00.
+Find our more information on fares and season tickets at Transport for London.

 |Places to Visit